kevgo/text-runner/documentation/actions/cd.md

 ### changing the current working directory

-Tutorial Runner runs by default in the `tmp` directory.
-To change it, use the `cd` action.
-It changes into the directory that the link in its block points to.
+The `cd` action changes into the directory that the link in its block points to.
-The directory path should be a link because your documentation wants to point to it.

 <a class="tutorialRunner_runMarkdownInTutrun">
 ```markdown